yoctoproject/poky/documentation/dev-manual/common-tasks.rst

-As shown in the example above, multiple CVE IDs can appear in a patch filename, but the :ref:`cve-check <ref-classes-cve-check>` class will only consider the last CVE ID in the file name as patched.
+As shown in the example above, multiple CVE IDs can appear in a patch filename, but the :ref:`cve-check <ref-classes-cve-check>` class will only consider the last CVE ID in the filename as patched.

 The second way to recognize a patched CVE ID is when a line matching the below pattern is found in any patch file provided by the recipe::